jorgemrtr/jorgemrtr/README_EN.md

 Ver [Readme en Español](README.md)

-## Hi nice to meet you 👋, My name is Jorge Torubi
+## Hi nice to meet you 👋, My name is Torrudev

 I am a developer interested in improving my skills and my knowledge, starting new projects and exploring different fields related to IT and self grow.